Pelvic Floor Physical Therapy

 Pelvic Floor Therapy

-As specialists in pelvic floor and core disorders, we understand the need for modesty and privacy.
+As specialists in pelvic floor and core disorders, our team at Advanced Pelvic Surgery in West Chester understands the need for modesty and privacy.
 When arriving at our office, you will meet your therapist and receive a thorough physical therapy evaluation in a private treatment room.
 You may be given a surface EMG evaluation, which is a painless test that indicates how your pelvic floor muscles are functioning.
 The physical therapist will explain in detail the results of the evaluation and how they relate to your problems and what specific steps are needed to correct them.

 - Pelvic Floor and Core Muscle Exercise